realA10001986/Time-Circuits-Display/README.md

 ### Rotary Encoder for Speed

-The rotary encoder, if configured for speed, allows manually selecting a speed to be displayed on the Speedo display, as well as to be sent to [BTTFN](#bttf-network-bttfn) clients in place of actual (GPS) speed.
+The rotary encoder, if configured for speed, allows manually selecting a speed to be displayed on the speedo, as well as to be sent to [BTTFN](#bttf-network-bttfn) clients in place of actual (GPS) speed.

 | [![Watch the video](https://img.youtube.com/vi/Y6uu1SU6YJA/0.jpg)](https://youtu.be/Y6uu1SU6YJA) |
 |:--:|